irisnet/irishub/docs/get-started/Validator-Node.md

 blast change tumble toddler rival ordinary chicken dirt physical club few language noise oak moment consider enemy claim elephant cruel people adult peanut garden
 ```

 You could see the address and public key of this account.
-Please node that account address in IRISnet will start with `faa` and public key of account will start with `fap`.
+Please node that account address in IRISnet will start with `iaa` and public key of account will start with `iap`.

 The seed phrase of this account will also be displayed.
 You could use these 24 phrases to recover this account in another server.
 The recover command is:
 ```